 Do you have a Google Form that you love and want to use again?
 Or, maybe you have a template that you've used for other forms and you want to make a few adjustments for this new form.
+To do this, you need to know how to duplicate Google Forms.
 Luckily, it's easy to duplicate a Google Form so that you can reuse it or make changes as needed.
-This is a quick and simple guide on how to do just that.
+This is a quick and simple guide on how to make a copy of a Google Form that will enable you to do just that.

 How to duplicate a Google Form